txvu100/txvu/README.md

 Computer Science student at University of Central Oklahoma. \
 In my spare time, I'm working on my garage lab that includes several interesting projects. \
 I named it 3AM Lab (get it? vampire's active time).
 The ultimate idea is to automate any boring task that I can think of. \
-Hopefully, it will help me and other people save some time to pursue whatever hobby we've been dreaming.
+Hopefully, it will help other people and me save some time in order to pursue whatever hobby we've been dreaming of.

 Happy coding!!!
 <!---